elpaso/qgis-connect-plugin/docs/intro.rst

 In the latter case in *Plugin Manager* only plugins from Boundless repository will be shown.

-If plugins repository specified with as a path *Boundless Central* does not ask user for creadentials.
+If plugins repository specified with as a path *Boundless Connect* does not ask user for creadentials.
 All other steps are the same.

 Installing plugin from package
 ------------------------------

-If user has a plugin package (e.g. downloaded from any repository or GutHub) he can easily install it using *Boundless Central*.
-Just go to the menu *Plugins → Boundless Central → Installing plugin from ZIP*, browse to the directory with plugin package and select corresponding file.
+If user has a plugin package (e.g. downloaded from any repository or GutHub) he can easily install it using *Boundless Connect*.
+Just go to the menu *Plugins → Boundless Connect → Installing plugin from ZIP*, browse to the directory with plugin package and select corresponding file.
 If this package is a valid QGIS plugin package it will be installed and activated.